Akanniabdulwahab/Exploratory_Data_Analysis_for_a_Real_Estate_Company/README.md

 - [Conclusion](#conclusion)

 ## Project Overview
-This project aims to explore the factors influencing residential home prices in Ames, Iowa.
-The analysis will provide insights into key variables that affect property values, helping the real estate company make informed decisions about establishing an outlet in the area.
+A Real Estate Company wants to understand every aspect of the residential homes pricing market and to understand the factors on which the pricing of houses depends in Ames, Iowa, with a view of establishing an outlet in lowa

 ## Project Objective